coconutpalm/ScalaMake/README.md

 ScalaMake
 =========

+Sometimes all you need is something to process filesystem constraints and script Scala, Java, or platform shell commands based on the dependencies in your filesystem.
 Sometimes all you need is a cross-platform thing like "Make".
-Sometimes all you need is something to process filesystem constraints and script Scala, Java, or platform shell commands.
 Sometimes all you need is ScalaMake.

 Internally, I use ScalaMake to script separate builds (that may run using Maven or SBT) into a cohesive whole.